 Nontaxable benefits which can include educational assistance, health insurance, medical reimbursement programs, life insurance, disability benefits, long-term care insurance, etc.

-There are 28 distribution cooperatives in Kansas and more than 900 in the country.
+There are 26 distribution cooperatives headquartered in Kansas and more than 900 in the country.
 Electric cooperative personnel have developed specialized skills that are easily transferrable to another cooperative here in Kansas or across the country.

 Therefore, cooperatives consider the local labor market as well as annual compensation studies and other market data to compare compensation with similarly situated cooperatives on a state and national level.
 That helps the cooperative retain skilled personnel who could be recruited to higher-paying geographical areas and/or larger cooperatives that may have more economic resources.

 In addition, this past year the Kansas Corporation Commission staff have reviewed the executive salaries at four electric cooperatives as part of their jurisdiction in transmission rate filings and expressly stated that they find the salaries to be just and reasonable.